 Ripley Cemetery is on Cemetery Lane in Ripley.
 There is limited parking and only pedestrian access is normally allowed.

-The cemetery opened for burials in 1858.
-The cemetery has a new extension to the east.
+The cemetery opened for burials in 1858, covering 5 acres.
+The cemetery has a new extension of 2.5 acres to the east, added in 1898.

 The Amber Valley Borough Council manages and maintains the cemetery.